A happy team of workers – better for everyone

 At Kusan, we are committed to giving our customers a collection that’s made with respect for people and planet.

-With MADE-BY’s support, we are improving every element in the KuSan supply chain.
-We’ve now spent three years working on our home worker cooperative project and with our factory in Nepal with our aim to achieve international social and environmental accreditation, helping KuSan towards even more sustainable and responsible production.
+With MADE-BY’s support, we have improved every element in the KuSan supply chain.
+We’ve worked on our home worker cooperative project and with our factory in Nepal with the aim to achieve international social and environmental accreditation, helping KuSan towards even more sustainable and responsible production.
 We are delighted with the results.